-Firstly, I have a marvellous wife and family, including a very entertaining grandson who lives nearby.
-I have also been given the great privilege of being twice elected the Mayor of the best place in the world, our Central Otago.
+Firstly, I have a marvellous wife and family, including a very entertaining mokopuna who lives nearby.
+I have also been given the great privilege of now being in my third term as the Mayor of the best place in the world, our Central Otago.

 It is easy to love this place, with its big skies, raw hills and wide-open spaces.
-It's a place where it's easy to feel as one with the world.
-It is also a place full of great people; from the 6th generation descendants of our earliest settlers to new residents who are bringing their knowledge and experience from all corners of the world.
+It is a place where it's easy to feel as one with the world.
+It is also a place full of great people; from descendants of our earliest settlers to new residents who are bringing their knowledge and experience from all corners of the world.

 Neil Gillespie (Deputy Mayor)

-My day job sees me employed as a Community Relations & Projects Manager with Contact Energy at the Clyde Dam - part of the electricity industry that I've worked in since leaving school in 1978.
+My day job sees me employed as the Hydro Sustainability Specialist with Contact Energy at the Clyde Dam - part of the electricity industry that I've worked in since leaving school in 1978.

 I have a passion for Cromwell and the Central Otago District along with a strong commitment to their ongoing growth and prosperity.
 I was born in Cromwell and am privileged to have been "back home" since 1985 and, along with Joy, raise our four children here.

-I've been a member of the Cromwell Community Board since 1998 and was elected the Chairman in 2001.
+I've been a member of the Cromwell Community Board since 1998 and was the Chairman from 2001 until 2019.
 I have also been a Cromwell Ward Councillor since 2001 and the Council's Deputy Mayor since November 2010.